scaleoutsystems/fedn/README.rst

 FEDn
 --------

-Federated learning aims at increasing data security and privacy in ML.
 We believe that a federated learning framework should be both secure and easy to use.
 Minimal code change should be needed to progress from the proof-of-concept stage towards production.
 This is reflected in our core design principles:

 -  **Secure by design.** FL clients do not need to open any ingress ports.
 Industry-standard communication protocols (gRPC) and token-based authentication and RBAC (JWT) provides flexible integration in a range of production environments.